nibekasov/recSysSA/design.md

   2. Front and back end of the cite
   3. Model connectivity with back and front end + connectivity with Data Base( Postgre for simplicity)
   4. Reproductible code ( integrated in docker)

 - What will not be closed by `Data Scientist`.
   1. Data engineering pipeline (ETL/ELT)
   2. SRE (recommendantions should be available 99.9% of time not to lose extra
   3. Effective backend maybe made on more effective libraries(like fast api)/software development(programming) languages like golang
   4. Evaluation of business metrics as the proof of improvements after the implementation of the model

 - Description of the result in terms of code quality and reproducibility of the `Data Scientist` solution
   1. Documentation for every function, class method, class object; use of dockstring and linters is obligatory
   2. Additional separation of part of the code in ipynb files
   3. Additional documentation about connectivity of files
   4. Separated files as main, eda, some other modules that could be useful
   5. Integration with docker, so you could set up solution really quick

 - Description of the planned technical debt (what we leave for further productization) `Data Scientist`.
-  1. ???
+  1. We use data about users' actions and items with granularity: userid - itemid - status of the recommendation (was the item recommended to the user and on which position in result list it presented).
+Predictors ~ actions of users and items' info.
+Target ~ recommendation.

 #### 1.4.Solution prerequisites- Description of all common solution assumptions used in the system - with justification from the business request: which data blocks we use, forecast horizon, model granularity, etc. ``Data Scientist''